amirmuallim/ALU-8-bit/README.md

 It has 2 8bit inputs,3bit opcode and 1 8bits output.
 5 Status flags-carry,zero,sign,parity,overflow.

-Opcode --- Functionality
+Opcode --- Functionality/
-000    --- Addition
+000    --- Addition/n
 001    --- Subtraction
 010    --- Bitwise AND
 011    --- Bitwise OR